IE 11 is not supported. For an optimal experience visit our site on another browser.

 Preparation

-1. Whisk the flour, cinnamon, salt, baking powder and baking soda together in a bowl and set aside.
+In a large bowl, whisk the flour, cinnamon, salt, baking powder and baking soda together and set aside.

-2. With a stand mixer fitted with the paddle attachment or an electric hand mixer, beat the butter and brown sugar together on medium speed for about 2 to 3 minutes until the butter is fluffy and light.
+In the bowl of a stand mixer fitted with the paddle attachment or an electric hand mixer, beat the butter and brown sugar together on medium speed for 2 to 3 minutes until the butter is fluffy and light.